AlexandruVoica/MVC-project/readme.md

   - The entire app has an overarching design.

 ### Tools
 The entire app is written in HTML, CSS and JS.
-I also used SASS for my CSS, because I wanted to learn to integrate it in my workflow.
+I also introduced SASS at one point during development, because I wanted to learn to integrate it in my general workflow.

 ### Scope and process
 The objective of this project was to progressively iterate over the design solution for a volatile set of requirements.
 Ultimately, I *progressed* from an unintuitive approach that resulted in some serious 'spaghetti code' to strictly abiding to using a simplified **MVC design pattern coupled with the Observable pattern (for intra-component communication) plus leveraging the benefits of a Message Broker (for inter-component communication)**, which untangled the logic/code and transformed it into encapsulated components and behaviors.
 This might seem over-engineered at first glance, but I made the decision of using this approach in order to preempt further requirement changes.